mamtajakter/Introduction-to-Haskell/README.md

 # Update: #
- * 1-6 are done,  7 and 8 gives error on Monoid subgroup :(
+ * 1-8 are done
+ * couldnt figure out how to use QuickCheck in 7
+ * didnt understand the treeFold function in 8

 # README #